1 July 2017

 - report the investment performance of your account

-We may provide your information to external parties.
-Where personal information is disclosed there are strict controls in place to ensure information is held, used and disclosed in accordance with the APPs.
+We may provide your information to other related companies within the 360 Wealth Group or external parties.
+Where personal information is disclosed, there are strict controls in place to ensure information is held, used and disclosed in accordance with the APPs.

-The types of external organisations to which we often disclose your personal information include:
+The types of external organisations to which we may disclose your personal information include:

-- any organisations involved in providing, managing or administering investment products or services such as actuaries, custodians, external dispute resolution services, insurers, investment managers or mail houses
+- organisations involved in providing, managing or administering our products or services such as actuaries, custodians, external dispute resolution services, insurers, investment managers, or mail houses

 - your employer (relates only to employer sponsored superannuation arrangements)

-- any fund (administrator or trustee) to which your benefit is to be transferred or rolled over
+- funds (administrators or trustees) to which your benefit is to be transferred or rolled over

 - medical practitioners and other relevant professionals, where you have applied for insurance cover or made a claim for disablement benefit